 Why did you create this organization?

-In 2011, at the request of a Washington County Multidisciplinary Team (MDT) dealing with the strong link between domestic violence and animal abuse, task force member Linda Keast developed the S.T.A.R. program as the “stop the cycle” component of the group effort.
+In 2011, at the request of a Washington County Multidisciplinary Team (MDT) dealing with the strong link between domestic violence and animal abuse, task force member Linda Keast and her dog Eli developed the S.T.A.R. program as the “stop the cycle” component of the group effort.
 “S.T.A.R.” refers to its clicker-training focus: See, Tag And Reward.

 Why are you not part of one of the existing therapy animal organizations?